 If you need to rent a vehicle while outside of the United States:

 1. Purchase full liability and physical damage coverage from the rental agency.
-This is a change in procedure, and the charges for this coverage will now be approved as a reimbursable expense.
 Retain evidence of the insurance coverage that has been purchased through the rental agency, at all times while in the vehicle.

-2. If possible, have the rental contract written in the name of Grand Valley State University.
-However, f you are extending your rental for non-business related purposes, Grand Valley State University should not be affiliated in any way with that portion of the contract.
+2. The rental contract should be written in the name of Grand Valley State University.
+If you are extending your rental for non-business-related purposes, Grand Valley State University should not be affiliated in any way with that portion of the contract.
 It is the renter's responsibility to ensure that the contract for personal travel is distinct from the business travel agreement.

-3. All terms and conditions of vehicle rental agreements should be read and followed, particularly concerning authorized drivers.
-Violations of the agreement could incur significant penalties or damages
+3. All terms and conditions of vehicle rental agreements should be read and followed.
+Violations of the agreement could incur significant penalties and damages.

-4. It is important that anyone who is driving outside of the United States understand and abide by all local traffic laws and any related statutory issues.
+4. It is important that anyone who is driving outside of the United States understand and abide by all local traffic laws and any related statutory requirements.

 5. Personal property lost or stolen within the vehicle is not the responsibility of the University.